-Q Corp's Measurement and Reporting Committee, composed of consumers, providers, employers, policymakers, and health insurers, studies measurement issues and makes recommendations to the Q Corp board of directors.
+Q Corp's Measurement and Reporting Committee, composed of consumers, providers, employers, policymakers, and health insurers, studies measurement issues and makes recommendations to the Q Corp Measurement and Reporting staff.
 The committee identified principles for measure selection and the first set of Oregon measures.
 To ensure measures adhered to national standards set by the National Quality Forum (NQF), the committee primarily chose measures from the National Committee for Quality Assurance (NCQA) Healthcare Effectiveness Data and Information Set (HEDIS), a subset of the measures endorsed by NQF and the most widely used set of measures for ambulatory care.

 Since the first round of reporting in 2009, additional measures have been added.
 These include measures of appropriate low back pain imaging, appropriate testing for children with pharyngitis, well-child visits, generic drug fills, potentially avoidable Emergency Department (ED) visits, hospital admissions for ambulatory-sensitive conditions and 30 day all-cause readmissions.
-The generic drug fill measures were developed by Milliman, Inc., and have been used by the Washington Health Alliance; the potentially avoidable ED visits measures were developed by the MediCal Managed Care Division of the California Department of Healthcare Services; and the composite measures of hospital admissions for ambulatory-sensitive conditions are among the set of U.S. Agency for Healthcare Research and Quality (AHRQ) Prevention Quality Indicators (PQIs).
 Q Corp added measures of the population rates of potentially avoidable ED visits in response to requests from multiple medical groups following spring 2012 reporting.
-Measures will continue to be tested and added or deleted as the effort matures.
+Measures continue to be tested, added or deleted as the effort matures.